 It is said that after the British victory in the Revolt of 1857, the Britishers had confiscated the mosque and also had stationed the soldiers there.
 And it is also said that the Britishers also wanted to destroy the mosque as an act of punishment to the city.
 However, due to the opposition faced by them, the destruction couldn’t be done.

-Carved Tiles.
-The carved tiles upon which the text is written in Persian, Urdu and other Islamic languages will certainly inspire awe in your heart.
+The carved tiles upon which text is written in Persian, Urdu and other Islamic languages will certainly leave you smitten in more ways than one.

-Chandni Chowk.
-How can a person not forget visiting the Old Delhi Bazaars?
-It feels as if its the heart of Delhi where once even the most prominent sultans and kings had walked.
-Here you will find a lot of items to shop around right from the scrumptious food, daily life essentials to jewellery.
+How a person can forget visiting the Old Delhi Bazaars when in the capital?
+Here you will find a lot of items to shop around - right from scrumptious food and daily life essentials to attire and jewellery.

 To reach here, you will need to cover a total distance of about 1,417, 1,534, 1,879 km from other Indian cities like Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach Jama Masjid.

 Deboard at the Indira Gandhi International Airport (DEL) and from there take a cab, metro, auto-rickshaw or some other means of public transport to reach your respective destination.
 To visit the masjid, you will need to cover a total distance of about 18-20 km from the airport.
 The Indira Gandhi International Airport is well-connected with other Indian airports via direct and connecting flights from other cities.

 From Gwalior - Book Spicejet, IndiGo flights from Gwalior Airport.
 The airfares start from INR 6,000-7,000

 From Bhubaneswar - Book Vistara, IndiGo, Air India flights from Bhubaneswar Airport.
 The airfares start from INR 4,000-5,000